Five Consumer Stocks to Avoid

 We looked at this data and began to wonder which, if any, of the consumer services names that we cover here at Morningstar are trading at a significant premium to our fair value estimate.
 In other words, are there any consumer stocks that are overvalued?
 Given the apparent weakening of consumer spending, and increasing unemployment rates, now is probably not the best time to own an overvalued company reliant upon consumers opening their wallets wider.

-Mike Taggart does not own shares in any of the securities mentioned above.
+Mike Taggart does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.